Ankouno/SMW-Data/Glitch List.md

 * Getting hurt will reset the bonus coin game cloud's collection counter, meaning taking any damage will make getting the 1-up impossible.
 * Having too many extended sprites onscreen can produce some strange graphics effects, particularly on Mario.
 A few examples of these are displacing his cape several tiles away or erasing parts of hit animations that don't fit into the standard graphical area.
 * Enemies killed so that they fall downward will still interact with very steep slopes on their way down.
 This glitch can be combined with the Torpedo Ted to get an interesting use out of it, though.
+* Playing a sound effect which uses the $1DF9 channel (such as the swim, Yoshi gulp, or powerup noise) on the same frame the "time is running out!" sound plays will cause it to get overwritten, with the music never speeding up as a result.
 * Pausing the game on the frame the game's music would normally change will cause it to continue playing the song (e.g. right before touching the goal tape)
 * Taking damage on the frame Mario enters a pipe will cause the shrinking animation to be skipped.
 * Dying on the frame Mario takes a screen exit will cause the next room's music to be replaced by the death theme.
 Can also be done in the intro level on the frame the message appears.